TheFifthRider/simply-roleplaying-webapp/simplyroleplaying/markdown/character/skills.md

 Skills to augment _Brawn_ tests primarily focus on a character's fortitude, endurance, and physical strength.
 Some examples are _Breaching Doors_, _Climbing_, _Lifting_, _Resisting Toxins_, and _Swimming_.
 If you were to combine those five skills, you could create a background named _Military Commando_.

-Skills to augment _Charisma_ tests primarily focus on a character's social ability and their ability to inspire emotions in others.
-Some examples are _Animal Handling_, _Bluffing_, _Intimidation_, _Logic_, and _Political Appeal_.
-If you were to combine those five skills, you could create a background named _Druid Politician_.

 Skills to augment _Intuition_ tests primarily focus on a character's awareness and ability to improvise.
 Some examples are _Driving_, _Gambling_, _Navigation_, _Traps_, and _Streetwise_.
 If you were to combine those five skills, you could create a background named _Getaway Driver_.

 Skills to augment _Knowledge_ tests primarily focus on a character's education, ability to retain facts, and their ability to understand and apply complicated concepts.
 Some examples are _Archeology_, _Bandit Culture_, _Baking_, _Political History_, and _Sewing_.
 If you were to combine those five skills, you could create a background named _Gang Savvy Granny_.

+Skills to augment _Presence_ tests primarily focus on a character's social ability and their ability to inspire emotions in others.
+Some examples are _Animal Handling_, _Bluff_, _Charm_, _Logic_, and _Political Appeal_.
+If you were to combine those five skills, you could create a background named _Druid Politician_.

+Skills to augment _Will_ tests primarily focus on a character's ability to shut out distractions or act despite hardship.
+Some examples are _Acting under Pressure_, _Focus_, _Ignoring Pain_, _Mettle_, and _Spirit_.
+If you were to combine those five skills, you could create a background named _Force of Nature_.